jbroadway/analog/README.md

 using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.

-You'll find a number of pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
+Analog also comes with a dozen pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
 These include:

 * Buffer - Buffer messages to send all at once (works with Mail handler)
 * File - Append messages to a file